-The Remuneration Committee consists solely of the two non-executive Directors, Bryan Galan (Chairman) and Peter Kellner.
+The Remuneration Committee consists solely of the four non-executive Directors, with Bryan Galan as the Chairman.
 Its terms of reference are that it reviews the terms and conditions of service of the Chairman and Executive Directors, ensuring that salaries and benefits satisfy performance and other criteria.
 When setting remuneration the Committee consults with the Chairman of the Board and no external third parties are consulted.
-In the year to 31 December 2021 the Committee met three times with all members present.
+In the year to 31 December 2022 the Committee met two times with all members present.